rendaniluk/traffic-rules/readme.md

 - Each location of the taxi has a different class
 - CSS class names determine the colour of the light

-All of the above is controlled by a counter, we will call this variable `taxiLocationCounter`
+All of the above is controlled by a counter variable, we will call this variable `taxiLocationCounter`

 Everything we do is based on this variable that increments or decrements based on the key's pressed.